PersiaML/tutorials/src/inference/index.md

   initial_sparse_checkpoint: /your/sparse/model/dir
 ```

-## 4. Launch request to torchserve by grpc client
+## 4. Query inference result with gRPC

-There are ways to [get predictions from a model] for torchserve.
-One of them is using [grpc apis] through a [grpc client].
+There are ways to [get predictions from a model] with TorchServe.
+One of them is using [gRPC API](https://github.com/pytorch/serve#using-grpc-apis-through-python-client) through a [gRPC client](https://github.com/pytorch/serve/blob/master/ts_scripts/torchserve_grpc_client.py).

-The data construction process is the same as training, Here is an example:
+The input data is constructed in the same way as in training, Here is an example:
 ```python
 batch_size = 128
 feature_dim = 16